smashism/JAMFSoftwareServer.log-Messages/README.md

 # JAMFSoftwareServer.log Messages
-This repo contains a list of messages which can appear in the JAMFSoftwareServer.log, with a note as to what to do with them (if any action is requied).
+This repo contains a list of messages which can appear in the JAMFSoftwareServer.log, with a note as to what action might be required due to the messages being generated.

+Please reach out to Jamf Support if any questions, & Pull Requests accepted to add more messages.

 The log message snippets are displayed in the 1st column, scroll to the right for any recommended steps.